Bob Trumpy

+Early life

+Robert Theodore Trumpy Jr. was born on March 6, 1945, and grew up in Tremont, Illinois.
+When his father, Robert Sr. had a job transfer, his family moved from Tremont to Springfield, Illinois.
+He played multiple sports at Tremont High School and went to Springfield High School as a sophomore.
+He was all-state in football and basketball.
+He was on Springfield's state championship basketball team, and he was team captain as a senior there, as well as being named All-State.

+Bob Trumpy played in four state tournaments, which took place at the University of Illinois Urbana-Champaign, during this time, two in basketball and two in track, where he won the 1963 state meet in long jump and tied for fifth in high jump.
+He was inducted into the Basketball Museum of Illinois Hall of Fame in 1983.
+In 1991, he was among the first inductees into the Springfield Sports Hall of Fame, and in 1996 he was inducted into the Springfield High Hall of Fame.

-Playing career
+College career

-Trumpy attended Springfield High School in Springfield, Illinois, playing football, basketball, and track-and-field.
-He played in four different state tournaments that took place at the University of Illinois during this time, two in basketball and two in track, where he won the 1963 state meet in long jump and tied for fifth in high jump.
-After graduation in 1963, Trumpy played college football at Illinois.
-Since freshmen were not allowed to play on the varsity team, his first season was in 1964 as a wide receiver, where he caught 28 passes for 428 yards and 2 touchdowns before missing the last two games of the season with a knee injury.
-He then transferred to the University of Utah, which required him to miss the 1965 season.
-In 1966, he converted to tight end, catching 9 passes for 159 yards and 2 scores.
-After graduation, Trumpy was drafted by the U.S. Navy and spent 180 days in it during the Vietnam War.
+After graduation in 1963, Trumpy played college football at the University of Illinois Urbana-Champaign.
+Since freshmen were not allowed to play on the varsity team, his first season with the Fighting Illini was in 1964 playing as a wide receiver, catching a team-high 28 passes for 428 yards and two touchdowns.
+He missed the last two games of the season with a knee injury.
+Trumpy then transferred to the University of Utah in Salt Lake City which required him to miss the 1965 season.
+In 1966, he converted to the tight end position, catching nine passes for 159 yards and two scores for the Utes.
+Afterwards, he dropped out of school.

+Trumpy briefly studied at Glendale Junior College (now Glendale Community College) in Los Angeles County.
+After joining the United States Naval Reserve, he was activated into the Navy, serving 180 days during the Vietnam War.

+Professional career

-After being discharged from the Navy, Trumpy worked briefly as a bill collector before being selected by the AFL's Bengals in the 12th round (301st overall) of the 1968 Common Draft.
+After being discharged from the Navy, Trumpy worked briefly as a bill collector before being selected by the AFL's Bengals in the 12th round (301st overall) of the 1968 common draft.
 Despite his low draft selection, Trumpy worked hard in the offseason and managed to earn the starting tight end spot in the team's lineup.
 He didn't disappoint in his rookie season, recording 37 receptions for 639 yards and three touchdowns, and earning a place on the AFL Western Division All-Star team.

-In 1969, Trumpy was selected by The Sporting News as the AFL's All-League tight end.

-The following year, 1970, with the Bengals now part of the National Football League following the AFL-NFL merger, Trumpy had the best season of his career, catching 37 passes for 835 yards (a franchise record 22.6 yards per catch average) and nine touchdowns.
-In a game against the Houston Oilers, Trumpy became the first Bengals tight end to record three touchdown receptions in a single game, helping his team to a 31–31 tie.
+In Cincinnati, Trumpy played under hall of fame coach Paul Brown, head coach Tiger Johnson, and offensive coach Bill Walsh, another hall of fame coach and offensive innovator.